ygneo/django-cms-boilerplate/README.md

    - Three sample django cms placeholders are configured.
 Feel free to change them.
    - A default configuration for logging is made and ready to be modified in LOGGING setting.

+1. Use local_settings.py.tpl as a template for your own local_settings.py file, which is git-ignored so you can have different settings per enviroment.
+It's recommended to configure the DATABASE connection in local_settings.py, since password won't be pushed to the repository.
+Start by copying the template:

+        cp local_settings.py.tpl local_settings.py

+1. Use fab

 1. Create yout configured database, and run manage commands to create tables and apply migrations

         ./manage.py syncdb